-Health Decisions clients on average have removed 7% of dependents as a result of our Dependent Eligibility Audits.
+Health Decisions clients on average have removed 7% of dependents as a result of our Dependent Eligibility Verification services.

 Chicago, Illinois, September 26, 2013 – Si Nahra, President of Health Decisions, Inc., was the featured speaker at a recent workshop titled “Leveraging Data and Consultative Sales Process in an Era of Revolution,” presented by Oceanus Partners.
 The two-day session at the downtown Hilton Garden Inn focused on training brokers in how to write and retain large group health accounts.